 Cobalamin (vitamin B12) exists in a number of different chemical forms.
 All have a cobalt atom at the center of a corrin ring.
 In nature, the vitamin is mainly in the 2-deoxyadenosyl (ado) form, which is located in mitochondria.
 It is the cofactor for the enzyme methylmalonyl coenzyme A (CoA) mutase.
 The other major natural cobalamin is methylcobalamin, the form in human plasma and in cell cytoplasm.
 It is the cofactor for methionine synthase.
 There are also minor amounts of hydroxocobalamin to which methyl- and adocobalamin are converted rapidly by exposure to light.

 Cobalamin is synthesized solely by microorganisms.
 Ruminants obtain cobalamin from the foregut, but the only source for humans is food of animal origin, e.g., meat, fish, and dairy products.
 Vegetables, fruits, and other foods of nonanimal origin are free from cobalamin unless they are contaminated by bacteria.
 A normal Western diet contains 5–30 μg of cobalamin daily.
 Adult daily losses (mainly in the urine and feces) are 1–3 μg (~0.1% of body stores), and as the body does not have the ability to degrade cobalamin, daily requirements are also about 1–3 μg.
 Body stores are of the order of 2–3 mg, sufficient for 3–4 years if supplies are completely cut off.

 Two mechanisms exist for cobalamin absorption.
 One is passive, occurring equally through buccal, duodenal, and ileal mucosa; it is rapid but extremely inefficient, with <1% of an oral dose being absorbed by this process.
-The normal physiologic mechanism is active; it occurs through the ileum and is efficient for ...
+The normal physiologic mechanism is active; it occurs through the ileum and is ...